omnilaboratory/obd/docs/js-sdk-5mins.md

   <img width="300" alt="login" src="prototype/connectRemoteUser.png">
 </p>

-Connect a remote user, then you will be able to creat your first channel with him in the network.
+Connect a remote user, then you will be able to create your first channel with him in the network.
 If you already have a channel, you can jump to the next step to pay or create invoices to collect money.

 Invoke **connectPeer** function defined in [wallet.js](https://github.com/omnilaboratory/DebuggingTool/blob/master/sdk/wallet.js).

-First parameter is `P2PPeer object`.
+The first parameter is `P2PPeer object`.
 It contains your counterparty's node address you will connect to.
-When a user login a wallet, he will get informed that which obd node he connects.
+When a user login a wallet, he will get informed which obd node he connects to.
 A node address looks like this:

 ```
 /ip4/62.234.216.108/tcp/3001/p2p/QmP1mQMzDRV2bKWdhwvPWFubSAz1gqJY44RjdYm3G5DFeF